EL33TG/Algorithms/README.md

 # Algorithms
-Sandbox of common algorithm's in different languages
+Sandbox of common algorithm's coded in different languages